 Deferred examinations cannot be granted by instructors.
 Students must apply for a deferral to his / her Faculty office with adequate documentation substantiating the absence due to incapacitating illness, severe domestic affliction, and other compelling reasons including religious convictions.
 See the University Calendar for details.

-For information on how to apply for a missed exam see "I Missed my Final Exam, Now What?"
+For information on how to apply for a deferred exam see "I Missed my Final Exam, Now What?"

-Grade Distribution (see 'Explanatory Notes'):
+Components of Course Grade (see 'Explanatory Notes'):